What Is a Protective Filing Date for Social Security Disability?

 SSDI and Date Last Insured

 A protective filing date can make an applicant's "insurance" last longer.
-If an applicant establishes a protective filing date before the applicant's DLI has passed, the applicant will still be eligible for SSDI even if he or she completes the application after his or her DLI has passed.
+If an applicant establishes a protective filing date before the applicant's date last insured (DLI) has passed, the applicant will still be eligible for SSDI even if he or she completes the application after his or her DLI has passed.

 Example 1.
-John worked for Acme Company for 10 years before he stopped working in 2007 due to a back injury.
-His DLI is September 1, 2012.
-John wrote to the SSA on June 1, 2012, and advised them he intended to file for SSDI.
-June 1, 2012, became his protective filing date.
-John eventually filed for disability on October 1, 2012, after his DLI had passed; however, because his protective filing date was before his DLI, he was still eligible for SSDI.
+John worked for Acme Company for 10 years before he stopped working in 2010 due to a back injury.
+His DLI was September 1, 2015, but John wrote to the SSA on June 1, 2015, advising the agency that he intended to file for SSDI.
+June 1, 2015, became his protective filing date.
+John eventually filed for disability on October 1, 2015, after his DLI had passed; however, because his protective filing date was before his DLI, he was still eligible for SSDI.

 While applicants who can prove their disability started before the DLI passed can still be eligible for benefits, proving this can be difficult.
 You can learn more about this in our article on DLI and disability onset dates.